VC

 Quick Answer

-Microsoft committed approximately $80B in AI capex for FY2025, up from ~$55B in FY2024.
-More than 50% is allocated to US data center construction and GPU cluster expansion, primarily NVIDIA H100 and B200 infrastructure.
-The remainder covers international data center build-outs, OpenAI partnership infrastructure, and networking.
-Azure AI revenue is growing ~20% quarter-over-quarter, making this one of the most ROI-justified capex cycles in tech history.
+Microsoft committed approximately $80B in AI capex for FY2025 (ended June 2025), up from ~$55B in FY2024.
+More than 50% was allocated to US data center construction and GPU cluster expansion, primarily NVIDIA H100 and B200 infrastructure.
+The remainder covered international data center build-outs, OpenAI partnership infrastructure, and networking.
+The cycle hasn't slowed: as of its April 2026 earnings call, Microsoft expects roughly $190B in capital expenditures for calendar 2026.

 Microsoft's $80 billion AI capex commitment for FY2025 is not a rounding error.
 It's a deliberate, multi-year bet that the infrastructure layer of the AI economy belongs to whoever builds it fastest.

-Microsoft AI Capex 2025: The Breakdown by Category
+Microsoft AI Capex FY2025: The Breakdown by Category

-Microsoft has not disclosed a line-item breakdown, but investor disclosures, construction permits, and analyst estimates paint a clear picture of where the $80B is being allocated:
+Microsoft has not disclosed a line-item breakdown, but investor disclosures, construction permits, and analyst estimates paint a clear picture of where the FY2025 $80B was allocated:

 CategoryEst.
 AllocationWhat It Buys